ehsantaati/h2s_demand_forecast/README.md

 To perform forecasts with a trained model, you need the path to the trained model file (models_dir).
 By default, this is set to the models directory.
 Ensure that the trained forecaster(s) are in this folder before executing the following command.<br>

 1. Navigate to the Python environment that should already be installed on your machine.
-2. To start the forecasting pipeline, execute the following command in the command line:<br>
+2. To start the forecasting pipeline, execute the following command:<br>

     ```bash
     python -m forecast